 9/11 Memorial Museum Hours of Operation

-9/11 Museum Hours: The 9/11 Museum is open from 9 AM to 8 PM from Sunday to Thursday, and from 9 AM to 9 PM on Friday and Saturday.
+9/11 Museum Hours: The 9/11 Museum is open Sunday to Thursday from 9 AM to 8 PM, and Friday and Saturday from 9 AM to 9 PM.

-Visiting 9/11 Museum usually takes a couple of hours – I recommend not to rush your visit and allow plenty of times for possible queues at the entrance.
+Visiting the 9/11 Museum usually takes a couple of hours – I recommend not rushing your visit and allowing plenty of time for possible queues at the entrance.

 How to Get to the 9/11 Memorial in New York

 The Memorial and the Museum are located at 180 Greenwich Street in lower Manhattan.
-You can easily use Uber to get here if you prefer, but the best option in my opinion is using the subway – it’s cheaper, most sustainable, and in most cases faster.
+You can easily use Uber to get here if you prefer, but the best option is using the subway – it’s cheaper, most sustainable, and in most cases faster.

 ➤ You can take the A, C, 1, 2, or 3 trains and get off at Chambers Street, or the A, C, J, Z, 2, 3, 4, or 5 trains to Fulton Street, or the E train straight to the World Trade Center.